JuliaComputing/Swagger.jl/README.md

 `SPECFILE` the name of the openapi specification file from which you are generating Julia code `GENDIR` the directory where the generated Julia code will be written

 Typically, you would generate the files into a `src` directory for a package.
-The generated code is ready to be used as a Julia package directly (So long as the package name is passed correctly -- see below)
+The generated code is ready to be used as a Julia module directly.

 The configuration file (`config.json`) can have the following options: